xyproto/algernon/README.md

 * The Algernon executable is compiled to native and is reasonably fast.
 * Works on Linux, OS X and 64-bit Windows.
 * The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
+* The [Teal typechecker](https://github.com/teal-language/tl) is loaded into the Lua VM.
 * Live editing/preview when using the auto-refresh feature.
 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed (or when the Lua file is modified, if using auto-refresh).
 * Self-contained Algernon applications can be zipped into an archive (ending with `.zip` or `.alg`) and be loaded at start.